trendmanagement/tmqrexo_alexveden/documentation/out/html/_sources/trading-exo-management.txt

 7. Run steps 2 and 3 from EXO deployment manual above
 8. Commit and push changes to GitHub and log in to the server
 9. Run EXO batch backfill ``python3.5 ./exo_batch_update.py``.
 Refer to :ref:`server-code-deployment` to get information how to execute long-running tasks.
+10. Run ``python3.5 ./install.py`` to add new SmartEXO to online setup

 .. warning:: ``python3.5 ./exo_batch_update.py`` is an long running task it's better to run it overnight or over weekend using